-Comparatively, the Coulomb influence on photoelectron momentum spectra and HHGs, when retrieving the photoelectron dynamics, has been fully noticeable.
-When measuring the electron tunneling delay implemented by "attosecond angular streaking" \cite{Eckle_attosecond_2008b,camus_experimental_2017,Sainadh_attosecond_2019}, all the works emphasized that, the Coulomb interaction with the remaining ion along the electron excursion in the continuum must be taken into account, and the tunneling delay has to be correctly disentangled from the final photoelectron momentum spectra to achieve a meaningful quantitative interpretation of attoclock results, since the contribution of Coulomb effect is always coupled to the streaking angle.
-In HHG, the Coulomb-reshaped electronic wave packet has been encoded in the phase of HHG \cite{Azoury_electronic_2019}, which affects the accuracy and stability of structural tomography \cite{Boutu_2008,Zhou_2008,vozzi_generalized_2011}.
-For the zeroth-order harmonics in THz frequency, the involvement of Coulomb potential in microscopic information extraction, as well as the exploitation of Coulomb-reshaped TWG to speculate on photoelectron motion and structural information, is a topic that has been rarely investigated in previous literature.
+The Coulomb influence on photoelectron momentum spectra and HHGs, when retrieving the photoelectron dynamics, has been fully noticeable.
+When measuring the electron tunneling delay implemented by attoclock \cite{Eckle_attosecond_2008b,camus_experimental_2017,Sainadh_attosecond_2019}, all the works emphasized that, the Coulomb interaction must be taken into account, and the tunneling delay has to be correctly disentangled from the final photoelectron momentum spectra to achieve a meaningful quantitative interpretation.
+The Coulomb-reshaped electronic wave packet has been encoded in the phase of HHGs \cite{Azoury_electronic_2019}, which affects the accuracy of structural tomography \cite{Boutu_2008,Zhou_2008,vozzi_generalized_2011}.
+For TWGs, the involvement of Coulomb potential in microscopic information extraction, as well as the speculation on photoelectron motion and structural information, has been rarely investigated.